Know the Best of the CBU-105 Sensor-Fuzed Cluster Bomb

 Each submunition subsequently releases its chute, initiates a rocket motor to halt its descent, and undergoes a spin along its longitudinal axis, subsequently releasing Skeets in pairs, spaced 90 degrees apart.
 These spinning Skeets execute a coning motion, enabling them to survey a circular area on the ground.
 When a Skeet identifies a target, it deploys an explosively-formed penetrator to eliminate it.

-We would encourage you to explore this article as well: Let's Explore The Space Probes Together
+We would encourage you to explore this article as well: Explore the Best of AGM-154 Joint Standoff Weapon

 Know the Best of the CBU-105 Sensor-Fuzed Cluster Bomb